 Google will provide this by building more trust between users and the information they need – which means that it no longer looks at the date of publishing but at new content’s relevancy.

-2. Outdated pages and mobile-friendliness
+2. Outdated pages and responsiveness

 Google focuses on the speed and load time of your content.
 Also, it wants to deliver a better user experience on mobile, so it uses crawl time to provide a better score than non-mobile pages.